How Evolution Works, Part 2

 - Does Science Disprove Faith?
 Video of a sermon by John Ortberg, which addresses science in general, but also evolution in particular.

 - Finally, consider several blog posts from 2012 by our former Senior Fellow of Arts and Humanities, Mark Sprinkle.
-These are artistic representations of whales, including a poem, a sculpture, and a song.
+These are artistic representations of whales, including, a sculpture, and a song.

 Script for “How Evolution Works - Part 2":

 In the previous video we looked at microevolution—small changes in a population on relatively short timescales.
 Most critics of evolution accept this but are skeptical of macroevolution—the claim that small changes can add up to big changes over long stretches of time.
 While the particulars of the mechanisms for such change are not all fully understood, there is very little disagreement among biologists that we now have powerful models of macroevolutionary transitions.
 These models make testable predictions and are continuously being refined by new evidence.